grongier/pybarsim/README.md

 ## Citation

-If you use pybarsim in your research, please cite the original article:
+If you use pyBarSim in your research, please cite the original article:

 > Storms, J.E.A.
 (2003).
 Event-based stratigraphic simulation of wave-dominated shallow-marine environments. *Marine Geology*, 199(1), 83-100. doi:10.1016/S0025-3227(03)00144-0